Ginger Snaps Baking Affairs

 Notes:

-Baking Sheet: I recommend this specific baking sheet.
-Line each pan with parchment paper.
+Baking Sheet: Line each pan with parchment paper.

 Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.